apalhinha/workout/content/blog/goals.md

 For example, took me 2 or 3 months to do my first pull-up.
 In that period a couple of exercises helped me to gain the necessary strength on the related muscles.
 Sharing several collections of related exercises is our second goal.

-This goal is ***not served*** yet, there is no content about it.

-### Daily log for my own activities
-Making a personal log became an amazing tool to evaluate progress, compare to what I had a few weeks before, and motivate myself to procees.

-Keeping my own personal and daily log is the last goal on this site.

-This goal is ***not served*** yet, there is no content about it.